 Your financial aid applications will be reviewed and you will be notified of your eligibility after you are admitted to Syracuse University.
 You must reapply for financial aid each year.

 Federal and state regulations, funding availability, and University policy factor into determining your award.
-Your SU award notice may contain any of the following:
+Your Syracuse award notice may contain any of the following:

-- SU merit scholarships–awarded only at the time of admission, in recognition of prior academic achievement.
+- Syracuse merit scholarships–awarded only at the time of admission, in recognition of prior academic achievement.
 No separate application is required.